 Charbonneau, who is also the 2013 Washington Teacher of the Year, teaches chemistry, physics and engineering at Zillah High School (WA).
 He completed his undergraduate and graduate preparation at the Central Washington University (CWU) College of Education & Professional Studies, earning a bachelor's degree in biology education, teaching certificates in both biology and broad area science, and a master's degree in education.

-All of the three other finalists also received their preparation at colleges and schools of education:
+All of the three other finalists for the 2013 National Teacher of the Year also received their preparation at colleges and schools of education.